Writer

 Indian Residential School Survivor’s Society

-This will typically be done in one lump sum at the end of the calendar year.
+This will typically be done in one lump sum during tax season.

 I grew up in Caledon, Ontario, which is also traditional territory of the Haudenosaunee, the Huron-Wendat, the Anishnaabeg, the Chippewa, and the Mississaugas of the Credit.
 This land is covered by the Upper Canada Treaties.